What Safe Sex Really Means — and How to Practice It

 Condoms

 You already know how effective condoms are in preventing STIs and pregnancy.
 But to remain effective, they must be worn consistently and correctly.
-If you fail to use condoms during every sexual encounter or not correctly, pregnancy rates increase to 18 in every 100 women within the first year of condom use.
+If you fail to use condoms during every sexual encounter or use them incorrectly, pregnancy rates increase to 13 in every 100 women each year.

 Follow these tips to help prevent condom failure.